Four years since I’ve owned my Cerbera!

 The next part is about, well parts, as in spare parts.

 We already know that an old-school analogue car is more fun and more engaging, it’s why I own a TVR and why you’re reading this.
 On the occasions that I do find myself looking through the classified at other cars from my youth, each time I dig a bit deeper I come across the same challenge, lack of spares.
 For example, I found myself looking at Renault 5 GT Turbos the other day (I had one when I was I younger), so I joined a FB page and started reading, and what I found was a group of people discussing who had a stash of a super-rare part, who was 3d printing something etc. In short, there was a clear parts shortage.

 So maybe not all 80s/90s marques are the same as this, but it made me feel grateful of the support TVR has, specifically the Cerbera.
 Since I’ve owned mine I’ve never (nor the TVR service centre that services mine) not been able to get hold of a part within a couple of days.
-As well as a number of OEM TVR parts suppliers, there are TVR garages up and down the country, specialist dedicated tuners and engine builders.
+As well as a number of OEM TVR parts suppliers, there are TVR garages up and down the country, plus specialist tuners, engine builders, interior upholsterers and a slew of niche aftermarket upgrade suppliers.
 And with only a few hundred Cerberas on the road, it reminded me how lucky we were.

 The last part also, in a round about way, addresses the Speed Six vs 4.2/4.5 V8 age old topic.
 Although, I’m not going to again talk to this topic specifically, but instead more generally.